Understanding tympanosclerosis

 When to see a hearing specialist

-Yes, tympanosclerosis can possibly be reversed if treated appropriately.
-Hearing loss as a result of tympanosclerosis may be resolved using hearing aids, but that will depend on the severity of the hearing loss and the cause of the condition.
+Yes, tympanosclerosis can be reversed if treated appropriately.
+Hearing loss due to tympanosclerosis may be treated using hearing aids, but that will depend on the severity of the hearing loss and the cause of the condition.

 Since tympanosclerosis is related to ear infections (otitis), taking steps to avoid them is important for preserving ear health.
 Here are some ways to avoid otitis: